- Studying Law at Yale

 - Follow up.
 When you obtain a business card from a contact, take a few minutes to follow up with an email expressing your appreciation for the conversation and sharing other information relevant to your prior meeting.

 Students are invited to join our private Yale Law School Alumni Group on LinkedIn and the various subgroups to network with each other and alumni as well as to receive updates about upcoming events.
-You may submit a request to join by clicking here.
+You may submit a request to join.